-- Five-year-old males benefit from Oxy Stud™ to maintain sperm counts.
-Sperm-producing cells want to decrease production with age.
-Oxy Stud™ will help maintain production as they age.
+- Five-year-old and older males benefit from Oxy Stud to maintain sperm counts.
+Testosterone produced in the testicles changes with age.
+This leads to the sperm-producing cells decreasing production with age.
+Oxy Stud will help maintain support reproductive health as they age.

 Passing your male's genetics on to his puppies depends on a high level of sperm production.
 Protect your males.
-Remove infection or trauma and use Oxy Stud™ to keep damaged cells from "rusting" and to stimulate the production of healthy sperm.
-Using Oxy Stud™ once a day can help you manage your stud dogs and keep them breeding effectively!
+Remove infection or trauma and use Oxy Stud to keep damaged cells from "rusting" and to stimulate the production of healthy sperm.
+Manage your pack effectively and they will breed effectively.

-If you need help, call us at 1-800-786-4751.
+If you need help, call us at 800.786.4751.

 - Dr. B

-Don Bramlage, DVM, Director of Veterinary Services at Revival Animal Health
+Donald Bramlage, Doctor of Veterinary Medicine, Former Director of Veterinary Services at Revival Animal Health